rengezri/imsis/README.md

 IMSIS is an open source image analysis package in python.
 The library contains functions to quickly create simple dialog based scripts, fast image processing sequences and perform basic image analysis.
-The package relies on powerful libraries such as Numpy, Scipy, OpenCV and QT.
+The package relies on powerful libraries such as Numpy, Scipy, OpenCV and PySide6.

 Typical applications would be: